guideaichat-auxpery/Guide/MARKETING_SITE_INTEGRATION.md

 ## Overview

-This document explains how to integrate your marketing site at www.auxpery.com.au with the Guide payment system.
-When users want to subscribe to Guide, they will:

-1. Enter their email on your marketing site
-2. Choose a subscription plan (Monthly or Annual)
+Guide uses a **sign up first, then pay** model.
+Users create their account on guide.auxpery.com.au and then complete their subscription payment through the pricing page within the app.

+Optionally, your marketing site can also offer direct checkout links to accelerate the subscription process.

+## User Journey

+**Recommended Flow:**
+1. User creates account on guide.auxpery.com.au
+2. After signup, they see the pricing page
-3. Click "Subscribe" and be redirected to Stripe Checkout
+3. They choose a plan and complete Stripe Checkout
-4. After successful payment, be redirected to guide.auxpery.com.au to complete their account setup
+4. Subscription is activated immediately
+5. Full access to Guide features

+**Optional Marketing Site Integration:**
+Your marketing site can link directly to Guide's checkout flow if desired using the public API endpoint below.

-## API Endpoint
+## API Endpoint (Optional)

 **Base URL:** `https://guide.auxpery.com.au` (or your Guide app's deployed URL)